« Previous Page

 People who use marijuana often and then quit may have withdrawal symptoms.
 These include anxiety, trouble sleeping, and intense cravings for the drug.

 Synthetic marijuana is made of dried plant material that is treated with chemicals that produce effects like marijuana's effects.
-It is sold in the form of bath salts or incense under many names, such as K2 or Spice.
+It is sold in the form of incense under many names, such as K2 or Spice.
 The labels often claim that these products are "safe" or "natural."
 But in fact, the active chemicals are created in a lab.
 And they have not been tested for safety.

 But young people often try these products because they are easy to buy and they may not be detected by drug tests.